This article has been updated as of April 2021.

 “It’s a useful tool if you’ve got a concern about anything or anyone,” says Sue, “or if there’s a specific group of children that you’re involved in.”

-A one-off observation is not enough, because children change over time.
+A one-off observation is not enough because children change over time.
 The way they feel one day may be completely different from the next.
+Also, a child may have different behaviours when alone compared to when engaging in social interactions.

 “Things change,” says Sue.
 “Just because a child’s well-being or involvement is high one week, it doesn’t mean it will be the next.
 You shouldn’t be making a judgement until you’ve done a number of assessments.”

 Settling in can be a particularly stressful time for children.
-Because the Leuven Scales help identify distress and reactions to new environments, they’re particularly good for understanding how your children are settling in.
+Leuven Scales help identify signs of stress, which is why they’re particularly good for understanding how your children are settling in to new environments.

 “They’re always useful for children settling in,” agrees Sue.
 “It’s so easy to make so many sweeping judgements about new children without really seeing how they’re settled.”